-- 1 You will need broadband Internet access. - 2 Consult with your Cable or DSL provider for proper installation of the modem. - 3 Connect the Cable or DSL modem to a Router.
+- 1 You will need broadband Internet access. - Consult with your Cable or DSL provider for proper installation of the modem. - Connect the Cable or DSL modem to a Router.

 (See the printed Quick Installation Guide included with your router.) - 4 Connect the Ethernet Broadband Router to the PoE base unit.
-(See the printed Quick Installation Guide included with the DWL-3200AP.) - Connect the DWL-3200AP to the PoE base unit.(See the printed Quick Installation Guide included with the DWL-3200AP.) - If you are connecting a desktop computer to your network, install the D-Link WDA-2320 wireless PCI adapter into an available PCI slot on your desktop computer.
+(See the printed Quick Installation Guide included with the DWL-8200AP.) - Connect the DWL-8200AP to the PoE base unit.

+(See the printed Quick Installation Guide included with the DWL-8200AP.) - If you are connecting a desktop computer to your network, install the D-Link DWL-AG530 wireless PCI adapter into an available PCI slot on your desktop computer.

-(See the printed Quick Installation Guide included with the network adapter.) - (See the printed Quick Installation Guide included with the network adapter.) - Install the drivers for the D-Link WNA-2330 wireless Cardbus adapter into a laptop computer.
-(See the printed Quick Installation Guide included with the WNA-2330.)
+(See the printed Quick Installation Guide included with the DWL-AG530.) - Install the drivers for the D-Link DWL-AG660 wireless Cardbus adapter into a laptop computer.

+(See the printed Quick Installation Guide included with the DWL-AG660.)